Skip to main content

 Rigorous, transformative learning is a hallmark of all three UW-Eau Claire campuses.
 Students come to UW-Eau Claire for learning that is rigorous, challenging, engaging and immersive.
 We surround each of our students with opportunities to live what they study inside and outside of the classroom and across the community.
 Students do so through collaborative research experiences, civic engagement, immersion, internships and meaningful student employment — all high-impact practices that include intentional refection to help students connect their experiences to their goals and to their responsibilities as active citizens of the community and world.

 UW-Eau Claire’s STEM and health sciences expertise has a significant impact on area businesses and organizations.
-Over the past five years, more than 225 outside businesses, nongovernmental organizations, and government agencies have engaged with the science departments housed in Phillips Hall.
+Over the past decade, more than 350 outside businesses, nongovernmental organizations, and government agencies have engaged with the science departments housed in Phillips Hall.
 These interactions, ranging from consultations during product development to long-term research collaborations, create pipelines to find internship opportunities and future career paths for students by giving their academic work a direct link to business.

 Our new science and health sciences building will be the catalyst for innovation, ensure new programing such as the Blugold supercomputing cluster and biomedical engineering, and will expand on our national leadership in undergraduate research and increase new collaborations with community partners to support research opportunities for faculty and students.